envms/osseus/readme.md

-# Osseus Framework - alpha-1
+# Osseus Framework

+#### Current version is alpha-2 (v0.1.0)

 Osseus is a light and tiny PHP framework and toolbox.
 Its goal is to be flexible and impartial to code and database structures.
-Currently, it contains a built-in, basic JSON parser class, but the `Parse` interface can be extended to support XML, YAML etc.

-The plan for this is to also be able to interface heavily with FluentPDO 2.0 (development in progress) and provide quick and seamless database interactions.
+The plan for this is to also be able to interface with FluentPDO 2.0 and provide quick and seamless database interactions.

-It can be used as a standard application framework, but was not designed for this purpose.
+Osseus can be used as a standard application framework or simply as a utility library.

+### Features

+- light and fast router with a smart URI parser
+- built-in security tools to validate and sanitize data
+- an Internationalization template system to implement new languages quickly and easily
+- classic MVC system with some small additions

 ### Contributions
 Contributors are more than welcome to help test and improve Env

-### Looking forward to 'alpha-2' (v0.1.0)
+### Looking forward to 'alpha-3' (v0.2.0)
-- Create core unit tests
 - Flesh out `Carbon` interface and class